 — Michel Brogniez, member of ATD Fourth World

-For three years, ATD Fourth World ran a participatory research project exploring the links between poverty, violence, and peace.
+For three years, ATD Fourth World ran a participatory research project exploring the links between extreme poverty, violence, and peace.
 This work involved more than a thousand people around the world.
-It led to a 2012 report, Extreme Poverty Is Violence – Breaking the Silence – Searching for Peace.
+It led to the report, Extreme Poverty Is Violence – Breaking the Silence – Searching for Peace.

 The participatory research on this question brought to light the approaches that people in poverty use in striving to break the cycle of violence.
 They make efforts every day to reach out to one another, to build solidarity, and to search for paths toward meaningful peace.

 These efforts often go unnoticed, hidden by stereotypes about “the violent poor.”
-It is to make better known the ways people in poverty work toward peace that ATD Fourth World wrote a three-volume book, Artisans of Peace Overcoming Poverty, the final volume of which was published in September 2016.
-(E-versions of all volumes are available for free download.)
-This book was sent to the committee that selects Nobel Peace Prize laureates by Mr. Federico Mayor Zaragoza, who is the President of the Foundation for a Culture of Peace and the former Director-General of UNESCO.
-Zaragoza writes:
+To make better known the ways people in poverty work toward peace ATD Fourth World wrote a three-volume book, Artisans of Peace Overcoming Poverty.

 “The International Movement ATD Fourth World truly deserves global recognition and the stimulus for the supportive action which attributing the Nobel Peace Prize would represent. […] Its members are creators of peace, capable of healing countless wounds from helplessness, from indifference, from exclusion.”